DevExpress/devextreme-documentation/concepts/05 Widgets/DataGrid/65 Summaries/07 Custom Aggregate Function/20 Server-Side Data Aggregation.md

 1. Implement and register a custom server-side data aggregator using **DevExtreme.AspNet.Data** as described in <a href="https://devexpress.github.io/DevExtreme.AspNet.Data/net/api/DevExtreme.AspNet.Data.Aggregation.CustomAggregators.html" target="_blank">this article</a>.

-1. Pass the string identifier you used to register the aggregator to a summary item's [summaryType](/api-reference/10%20UI%20Widgets/dxDataGrid/1%20Configuration/summary/totalItems/summaryType.md '/Documentation/ApiReference/UI_Widgets/dxDataGrid/Configuration/summary/totalItems/#summaryType') option:
+1. Pass the string identifier you used to register the aggregator to a summary item's [summaryType](/api-reference/10%20UI%20Widgets/dxDataGrid/1%20Configuration/summary/totalItems/summaryType.md '/Documentation/ApiReference/UI_Widgets/dxDataGrid/Configuration/summary/totalItems/#summaryType') property:

     ---
     ##### ASP.NET MVC Controls